State-owned enterprises of China: SASAC of the State Council

-Central SOEs (中央国有企业) are non-financial sector companies owned by the central government and administered through SASAC.
+Central SOEs (中央国有企业) or Yangqi (央企) are non-financial sector companies owned by the central government and administered through SASAC.
 These are the central SOEs which cover industries deemed most significant to the national economy, such as those in the defense, telecommunications, petroleum, or electricity industries.
 Central SOEs are further categorized based on their size and strategic importance.
 "Core" enterprises described as "important backbone SOEs" include enterprises such as China Mobile, State Grid, and Sinopec.

 The directors of the central SOEs overseen by SASAC are appointed through the cadre system.
-The directors of the 50 largest are appointed directly by the Party's Central Committee and are equivalent in rank to ministers or vice ministers.
+The directors of the 50 largest are appointed directly by the Central Committee of the Chinese Communist Party and are equivalent in rank to ministers or vice ministers.
 Leaders of core central SOEs are assessed by the Organization Department of the CCP.
 SASAC appoints the heads of non-core central SOEs.
 The heads of non-core central SOEs have departmental-level rank.
 Although central SOE heads have rank equivalents, they are not civil servants.
+SASAC is not empowered to appointment or remove SOE management outside of the purview of the CCP's Organization Department.

-The position of Chairman is typically the highest authority in a central SOE.
-Typically, a single person at the SOE holds both the title of Chairman and CCP Committee Secretary.
+The position of chairman is typically the highest authority in a central SOE.
+Typically, a single person at the SOE holds both the title of chairman and CCP Committee Secretary.

 SASAC establishes yearly metrics for evaluating SOE leadership, such as operating revenue, profits, economic value added (EAV), and total new contract value.

 Central SOEs are primarily structured as enterprise groups.

-As of 2017, central SOEs held RMB 6 trillion (USD 904 billion) in assets in more than 185 countries.
+As of 2017, central SOEs held RMB 6 trillion (US$904 billion) in assets in more than 185 countries.

 As of 2023, SASAC oversees 98 central SOEs.
 Companies directly supervised by SASAC have been reduced and consolidated through mergers according to the state-owned enterprise restructuring plan with the number of SASAC companies down from over 150 in 2008.